Sarah Emery is currently the Course Leader and Year 1 Leader for the suite of Childhood Degrees at NTU. These include:

 Alongside her work in the early years, Sarah also completed an undergraduate degree in Early Childhood Studies and an MA in Education at the University of Derby.
-She then went on to study a PGCE in Post-Compulsory Education and Training at Sheffield Hallam University.
+She then went on to study a PGCE in Post-Compulsory Education and Training (PCET) at Sheffield Hallam University.

-Sarah’s academic and research interests include:
+Sarah is an early career researcher.
+Her academic and research interests include: